xurros/movie_api5/README.md

 honeypotflixplay is the client-side app to be used in conjunction with the [movie_api5](https://xurros.github.io/movie_api5/) and it's also a replacement of myFlix-client.

 ## 🛠️ Build Tools
-honeypotflixplay uses [Parcel](https://parceljs.org/docs/) to transpile JSX into JavaScript and SCSS into CSS, and bundle the project into as few files as possible to serve to the client.
-Parcel is currently set up in development mode.
-As such, the code is not minified.
-To start the build tools, run the command `parcel src/index.html` in the powershell terminal.
-The project will be hosted at localhost:1234 and will have live-reload enabled.

-## 🧩 Framework
 Node.js
 JavaScript
 Express.js